CasimirKaPazi/balhukbar/Grammar.md

 Action words can be derived from nouns by omitting the onset of the first and coda of the last syllable and adding a glottal stop in front.
 The derived meaning of the action word always is the action that is necessary to create or become the noun.
 As an example the word **m̈am̈a** "woman, mother" turns into **'am̈a** "to become a woman, to be pregnant".
-While the english phrase indicates a state, to be pregnant is in fact an action following the above definition.
+While the English phrase indicates a state, to be pregnant is in fact an action following the above definition.

 <div id='Names'/>